Canada Express Entry

 Vocational certificate2550

-One or two years of post-secondary education in Canada15
+One or two years of post-secondary education in Canada 15

-Three years or more of post-secondary education in Canada30
+Three or more years of post-secondary education in Canada 30

 Those applying with their spouse receive fewer points compared to those who are single.
 However, the points deducted for being married can be compensated by the points that the spouse earns.
 For example, if the spouse has a language certificate or education, this point deduction will be offset.